naijadeveloper/eChatter/README.md

 name: "eChatter"
 tools:
   ["Nextjs", "Typescript", "Tailwindcss", "MongoDb", "Firebase", "NextAuth"]
-description: "A social media network, where users can create blog posts, read blog posts, collaborate on a post, interact with a post through emojis or in comments."
+description: "A social media network, where users can create blog posts, read blog posts, collaborate on a post, interact with a post through emojis or in comments and more."
 websiteLink: "https://echatter-naijadev.vercel.app"
 githubLink: "https://github.com/naijadeveloper/eChatter"
 ---